-▶ Legacy only Enables legacy option ROM only.
+▶ Legacy Only Enables legacy option ROM only.
 (Default)

-▶ UEFI only
+▶ UEFI Only

 ▶ Legacy First

 ▶ UEFI First

-Enables UEFI option ROM first.
+Enables UEFI option ROM only.

-▶ UEFI First
+Enables legacy option ROM first.

-Enables UEFI option ROM first.
+► Enables UEFI option ROM first.

 This item is configurable only when CSM Support is set to Always.